Home > General > N20 Replacing Co2 as No.1 Greenhouse Gas Threat

 A recent study from Proceedings of the National Academy of Sciences has found that atmospheric carbon dioxide may be the least of our worries.
 Nitrous oxide is on the rise in the air and waters, and each molecule has a warming potential 300 times greater than CO2.

-You may be familiar with this nitrogen compound from the dental anesthesia, from theĀ loan refinancing process, or from the extra oomph it gives to race cars.
-If you are familiar with climate change topics, you may know it as the leading cause of ozone depletion.
+However, at the moment, if you are familiar with climate change topics, you may know N2O as the leading cause of ozone depletion.
 However, this particular study points towards its unintended formation as the result of fertilizer waste.

 Nitrogen-based fertilizers are (as we’ve said elsewhere on these pages) big business for both industrial and small-scale agriculture.
 Simply put, current crop production requires far more usable nitrogen than natural processes can create.
 Therefore, fertilizer nitrogen must be manufactured (using copious amounts of fossil fuels in the process, by the way).